secondmind-labs/GPflux/README.md

 GPflux is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (see ["The Secondmind Labs Community" section](#the-secondmind-labs-community) below).

-we are very grateful to our Secondmind Labs colleagues, maintainers of [GPflow](https://github.com/GPflow/GPflow), [Trieste](https://github.com/secondmind-labs/trieste) and [Bellman](https://github.com/Bellman-devs/bellman), for their help with creating contributing guidelines, instructions for users and open-sourcing in general.
+We are very grateful to our Secondmind Labs colleagues, maintainers of [GPflow](https://github.com/GPflow/GPflow), [Trieste](https://github.com/secondmind-labs/trieste) and [Bellman](https://github.com/Bellman-devs/bellman), for their help with creating contributing guidelines, instructions for users and open-sourcing in general.

-### Citing GPflux
+## Citing GPflux

 To cite GPflux, please reference our [arXiv paper](https://arxiv.org/abs/xxxx.xxxx) where we review the framework and describe the design.
 Sample Bibtex is given below:

 ```
 @article{dutordoir2021gpflux,
-    author = {Dutordoir, Vincent and Artemev, Artem and van der Wilk, Mark and Salimbeni, Hugh and Hambro, Eric and McLeod, John and Leibfried, Felix and Hensman, James and John, ST},
+    author = {Dutordoir, Vincent and Artemev, Artem and van der Wilk, Mark and Salimbeni,
+        Hugh and Hambro, Eric and McLeod, John and Leibfried, Felix and Hensman, James and John, ST},
     title = {GPflux: A library for deep Gaussian processes},
     year = {2021},
     journal = {arXiv:xxxx.xxxx},